KyleKing/Kitsu_Lib/README.md

 # kitsu_lib

-While originally only built to find legal streaming links for a user's Kitsu watch list, I have since added a dashboard with Plotly/Dash to filter for ratings, categories, and other attributes to help choose what to watch.
+**Update:** this was a fun project to try API development and caching, but I no longer need this and won't continue any development

+Check streaming availability for anime in Kitsu library (Crunchyroll, Funimation, Netflix, Hulu, Amazon, Tubi, etc.)

-The Python package uses the [KitsuAPI](https://kitsu.docs.apiary.io/#) and tries to cache as much as possible to avoid too many calls
+The Python package uses the [KitsuAPI](https://kitsu.docs.apiary.io/#) and caches responses to minimize calls

 Open an issue if you have any questions or run into any issues